frankaye/flights-repo/flights-app/README.md

 For above data with around 16MB, it average takes about 12 seconds to load from flights-app application with the above URL.

+the End-Points from http://iatacodes.org is used for additional data testing with api in the rest client